 The selection of the fitting emission factor is indispensable for the professional calculation of greenhouse gas emissions.
 There are countless emission factors with specific units, related to specific activities.
 In general it is important to differentiate between direct and indirect emission factors.
-The former describes the direct emission of greenhouse gases from the related activity, e.g. a specific amount of GHGs produced per ton of coal combusted.
-The latter describes indirect emissions occurring in the upstream chain of activity to produce the related energy carrier, e.g. a specific amount of GHGs produced through the extraction of coal from the ground and the consecutive preparation/refinement, per ton of coal combusted.
-Both direct and indirect emission factors can be combined to a total emission factor, used in LCA considerations.
-Depending on the calculation, PAYER uses direct, indirect or total emission factors to complete its GHG inventory.
+The former describes the direct emission of greenhouse gases from the related activity, e.g. a specific amount of greenhouse gases produced per ton of coal combusted.
+The latter describes indirect emissions occurring in the upstream chain of activity to produce the related energy carrier, e.g. a specific amount of greenhouse gases produced through the extraction of coal from the ground and the consecutive preparation/refinement, per ton of coal combusted.
+Both direct and indirect emission factors can be combined to a total emission factor, used in life cycle assessment considerations.
+Depending on the calculation, PAYER uses direct, indirect or total emission factors to complete its greenhouse gas inventory.